 Digital advertising includes a variety of internet marketing tactics including: social media advertising, online advertising, search engine advertising, etc.

-Today, digital marketing is one of the strongest stimuli in regards to the first step in the customer journey.
+Today, digital marketing is one of the strongest stimuli in regards to the first step in the customer journey model.
 Digital marketing budgets seem to increase substantially year-by-year, and as major platforms like Google and Facebook continue to innovate, more businesses will adopt digital marketing in their marketing stack.

-The big difference between the old customer journey and the new customer journey involves one thing...
+The big difference between the old customer journey model and the new consumer journey involves one thing...search engines.

-As mentioned above, a major portion of the customer journey involves researching a business online before a purchasing decision is made.
+As mentioned above, a major portion of the customer journey model involves researching a business online before a purchasing decision is made.
 How are consumers doing this?
 With the easiest and most used tool in the world for providing answers, Google.
+The best way for sales professionals to address the new buying decision model is to approach it with needs-based selling.

 When looking at both models, we notice that for the most part, they are largely the same - a consumer becomes aware of a product/service, gathers information, and eventually decides to buy or not buy based off of the information.

-What has changed in the model is the way that consumers gather information as part of the customer journey.
-With Google, the access to information has never been easier and a customer’s ability to compare products, companies, or services allows customers to have greater purchasing power.
+What has changed in the model is the way that consumers gather information as part of the consumer journey.
+With Google, the access to information has never been easier, and a customer’s ability to compare products, companies, or services allows customers to have greater purchasing power.

 Google refers to the search and research aspect of the customer lifecycle as the “Zero Moment of Truth” or ZMOT.
 Google first introduced this ideology in 2011, and with this new thinking came a lot of juicy data.